Funding criteria and policies

 General policies

-1. The Research Council supports responsible natural sciences and engineering research of a high international standard and a wide scope.
+1. The Scientific Council supports responsible natural sciences and engineering research of a high international standard and a wide scope.
 The specific characteristics of different disciplines, such as research and publishing traditions, are taken into account in decision-making.

 2. As a rule, the Scientific Council’s funding decisions are based on review reports.